Michigan Gov. Gretchen Whitmer lifted all pandemic gathering restrictions and face mask orders, effective today.

 In conjunction with her actions, the Michigan Occupational Health & Safety Administration (MIOSHA) has suspended its May 24 rules and issued new rules that align with the OSHA rules.
 The new MIOSHA rules are effective today and will expire on Dec.
 22 unless action is taken prior to then.

 The new MIOSHA rules apply to all Michigan health care employers that are subject to MIOSHA, because employees are more likely to have an increased risk of exposure to COVID-19.
 The new rule adopts the Occupational Health & Safety Administration (OSHA) Emergency Temporary Standards (ETS) and several regulations that are also aimed at protecting employees in health care settings where suspected or confirmed COVID-19 patients are treated.
-The ETS is effective June 21 and can be found at by clicking here.
+The ETS is effective June 21.

 OSHA’s ETS still requires COVID-19 plans, screening of patients and employees, PPE, social distancing, cleaning and disinfection, following aerosol-generating procedures, ventilation requirements, notification of exposure to employees, providing reasonable time and paid leave for vaccinations and vaccine side effects, training, anti-retaliation and recordkeeping among other things.